A Functional Limit Theorem for Limit Order Books with State Dependent Price Dynamics: Introduction

 \subsubsection{Active orders and price dynamics}

-Market order arrivals (Events $\textbf{M}_{b/a}$) and placements of limit orders in the spread (Events $\textbf{L}_{b/a}$) lead to price changes.
-A market order that does not lead to a price change is equivalent to a cancellation of standing volume at the best bid/ask price and will hence be modeled as such.
+We assume that market order arrivals (Events $\textbf{M}_{b/a}$) and placements of limit orders in the spread (Events $\textbf{L}_{b/a}$) lead to price changes.
+In fact, a market order that does not lead to a price change is equivalent to a cancellation at the top of the book.
 We refer to these order types as {\sl active orders}.